Client API Reference¶

 - wait_delta (timedelta): Maximum delay time for staggering.
 The actual delay will be a random value between 0 and wait_delta.

-1. Adds a random delay between 0 and wait_delta seconds before task execution
+The stagger_execution decorator adds a random delay between 0 and wait_delta seconds before task execution and automatically extends the task timeout by the stagger duration.